Free Things to Do in Norfolk

 Chrysler Museum of Art Free

-Norfolk Botanical Garden - Free First Tuesdays Free
+Norfolk Botanical Garden Gatehouse Viewpoint Free

 Free Cultural Experiences